Most knitters enjoy knitting scarves, and a lot of us started with knitting a scarf as our first project.

 The short answer is: as long as you like.
 I've made scarves that are very short, and some that are very long, and both have their purposes.

-There are some scarves, like the Razor Shell Scarflette, that are really short but are also effective at that length (in the case of that one, it's cashmere, so it's warm even though it's short and you don't want to spend the money to knit a five foot long scarf in cashmere).
+There are some scarves, like the Razor Shell Scarflette, that are really short but are also effective at that length (in the case of that one, it's cashmere, so it's warm even though it's short and you don't want to spend the money on knitting a five foot long scarf in cashmere).

-This is a scarf you can tuck into your coat and every inch of that yarn is helping to warm you (it's also a one-skein project, making it great for gift-giving, and it's a luxury that isn't too expensive).
+It is a scarf you can tuck into your coat, and every inch of that yarn is helping to warm you (it's also a one-skein project, making it great for gift-giving, and it's a luxury that isn't too expensive).